dhis2-chap/minimalist_example_r/README.md

 # Minimalist example of R model integration with Chap
 This document demonstrates a minimalist example of how to write a Chap-compatible forecasting model.
 The example is written in R, uses few variables without any lag and a standard machine learning model.
 It simply learns a linear regression from rain and temperature to disease cases in the same month, without considering any previous disease or climate data.
 It also assumes and works only with a single region.
 The model is not meant to accurately capture any interesting relations - the purpose is just to show how Chap integration works in a simple setting.
 Note that we include `options(warn=1)` at the top in both train.r and predict.r to see warnings and catch errors when running it through Chap.
 This helps a lot with avoiding package depencies for more complex models.

+## Prerequisites
+Have R installed and a R editor, for example RStudio.

 ## Running the model without Chap integration
 Before getting a new model to work as part of Chap, it can be useful to develop and debug it locally on a small dataset from file.